• Skip to primary navigation

 • The doctor typically combines the forces of the mother’s contraction with the pulling motion of the vacuum.

-The Risks of Using Vacuum Extraction
+What Are the Risks of Using Vacuum Extraction?

 Using suction from a vacuum extractor to help guide the baby from the birth canal may help prevent the need for a cesarean section and get the baby delivered sooner to avoid certain health problems.
 Still, it can also pose risks of its own.
 The risks to the mother include: